-The division and remainder on lines 43 and @45,processors can divide a 64-bit quantity by a 32-bit quantity and produce the quotient and remainder simultaneously.
+The division and remainder on lines 89 and 90 can be replaced often by a single division on most processors.
+For example, the 32-bit x86 based processors can divide a 64-bit quantity by a 32-bit quantity and produce the quotient and remainder simultaneously.
 Unfortunately the GCC compiler does not recognize that optimization and will actually produce two function calls to find the quotient and remainder respectively.